 It’s a better economy, which in turn, creates more opportunities for construction, said Nick DeJesse, an OSHA Assistant Regional Administrator in Pennsylvania.
 "When there is more construction, there is an increase for injuries, and it is important to do everything to prevent them," he said.
 Some of the hazards workers can face during trenching or excavating operations are from, but not limited to, cave ins, falls into the trench, flooding, equipment or loads falling on workers, chemical fumes.

 “An unprotected trench is an early grave,” OSHA said in a press release.
 “Do not enter an unprotected trench.”
 Workers should use a protective system for trenches 5 feet deep or more.
 For excavation in stable rock or less than 5 feet deep, OSHA (29 CFR 1926.651 and 1926.652) says a “competent person” can determine if a protection system is required for safe operations.
 However, just a cubic yard of soil can weigh as much as 3,000 pounds.

-Construction workers and others involved in excavation and trench work can share professional tips for efficiency and safety at the National Utility Contractors Association’s (NUCA) 2018 Trench Safety Stand Down held June 18–23, 2018.
+Construction workers and others involved in excavation and trench work can share professional tips for efficiency and safety at the National Utility Contractors Association’s (NUCA) Trench Safety Stand Down held in June each year.
 Focus on increasing safety in trench and excavation using educational resources to inform workers and boost training.
 Reinforce the importance of using trench protective systems and protecting workers from trenching hazards.
 Comply with OSHA and ANSI safety sign standards and apply premade construction signs and labels anywhere on the jobsite to reinforce safe practices.